-NEW HAVEN, Conn. — Knights of Columbus councils in Connecticut will continue their signature Coats for Kids program on Black Friday, Nov.
-25, 2022, providing thousands of children with new winter coats at eight distribution sites throughout the state.
+NEW HAVEN—Knights of Columbus councils in Connecticut will continue their signature Coats for Kids program on Black Friday, November 25, 2022, providing thousands of children with new winter coats at eight distribution sites throughout the state.
 Launched in 2009, the Knights of Columbus Coats for Kids program, through the efforts of 8,000 Knights of Columbus councils throughout the United States and Canada, has provided more than 949,000 coats to children in need.

 - Columbia – 328 Route 66, Saint Columba Church Hall